 "Sprinklers are still rare in educational properties (36% of fires), stores and offices (24%), public assembly properties (23%), and especially homes (6%), where most fire deaths occur.
 There is considerable potential for expanded use of sprinklers to reduce the loss of life and property to fire."

 According to Fire Protection Engineer by the name of Richard Patton, Founder of Crusade Against Fire Deaths / firecrusade.com and Author of the book The American Home is a Fire Trap written in 2001, fire sprinklers were kept out of homes early on due to fire codes written by NFPA which were controlled by Fire Insurance Companies that made them to expensive previously for the average home to have them.
 He suggests that the fire insurance companies are the special interests groups making billions of dollars on fire insurance premiums for over a century which profits would be reduced drastically if the cost of damage from fire were reduced by using fire sprinklers in homes.
 This explanation sounds a bit strange at first as you would think fire insurance companies would favor paying out less for fire damage, but if the profit is more from higher premiums despite higher costs due to damages from home fires it must come down to someone is making more profits vs. charging far less for fire insurance and paying out far less for fire damages and or water damage as the case would be had fire sprinklers been mandatory for all homes.
 If this is not the reason then what is in light of how many lives would be saved and how inexpensive fire sprinklers now are ??
-Some groups of people surely are opposed to fire sprinklers to go to the trouble of swaying 31 States to adopt anti fire sprinkler legislation.
+Some special interest groups such as NHBA - National Home Builders Association more recently surely are opposed to fire sprinklers to go to the trouble of swaying all but 2 States from adopting anti fire sprinkler legislation and it doesn't seem the fire insurance companies were willing to spend money to fight their anti -fire sprinkler efforts.
 As they say, "follow the money " and you usually find those responsible!

 According to an article found on the fire sprinkler initiative site Healthcare Costs of Burn Patients From Homes Without Fire Sprinklers "Another 10-year report of a fire sprinkler ordinance for commercial structures, multifamily and single-family residential dwellings, also described no deaths in sprinklered homes with an average loss of U.S.$2166 compared with 13 deaths in unsprinklered homes with an average loss of U.S.$45,019 in Scottsdale, Arizona, United States.1" These are same statistic found on American Fire Sprinkler Association site firesprinkler.org as well, and again, A single sprinkler controls a home fire 90 percent of the time, according to the National Fire Protection Association (NFPA), saving a majority of a home’s possessions.
 Also, according to the non-profit Home Fire Sprinkler Coalition, the average fire loss in a house with a sprinkler system is $2,166 as opposed to $45,019 in a home without the protection.
 Sprinkler systems reduce fire damage by up to 97 percent